 This is a conventional bar-chest containing 94 channels, three of them large ones for register ventils.
 There were splits in the table (the chest's top board) So I pegged them where they crossed the bars beneath to prevent wind running from one note to another, and the splits themselves were filled with a sawdust compound.
-With the pallet-box and calico removed I could see that glue meant for sealing it had lifted in spectacular fashion.
+With the pallet-box and calico removed I could see that glue meant for sealing it had shrunk and lifted in spectacular fashion.
 Also, five repaired splits ( done in situ a few years ago - keyhole surgery) became clearly visible.

 The liberal use of hide glue for sealing the chest had been disastrous.
 This type of glue, if applied too thickly, shrinks in dry atmosphere, and can come away from the wood.
 I spent several hours pulling it away from pipe-holes where it had lifted, and then spent several more hours brushing a patent "white" water-based glue (not PVA) into the cracks, and down into each channel.
 This wasn't wood glue, being designed for fabrics, and it doesn't dry completely, remaining somewhat flexible.
 It combines with the original hide glue, softening it so the result is a fully-sealed chest which remains sealed when moving in an inevitably changing climate.
 I call this glue "good-stuff", for obvious reasons.